RomainMaure/PixelBot/src/README.md

 You can also install all the dependencies and required software by yourself.

-To do so, on Raspberry Pi imager, select the *Raspberry Pi OS (other)* option.
-Then choose *Raspberry Pi OS (64-bit)* and write it on your microSD card.
-After the writing operation, you can plug the microSD card on your Raspberry Pi and start downloading the required dependencies.
-To do so, you can use the script [install.sh](https://github.com/RomainMaure/PixelBot/blob/main/src/install.sh) by running in a terminal:
+To do so, on Raspberry Pi imager, select the *Other general-purpose OS (other)* option.
+Then choose *Ubuntu* and select *Ubuntu Desktop 22.04.2 LTS (64-bit)* and write it on your microSD card.
+After the writing operation, you can plug the microSD card on your Raspberry Pi and turn it on.

+After the setup process of Ubuntu, you will have to download the dependencies required to run the activity.
+To do so, you will first have to download the [PixelBot repository](https://github.com/RomainMaure/PixelBot) eitheir using git or by downloading the zip version of the repository.
+It is important that the PixelBot folder is located in your *home* directory.
+You can then install the required dependencies by using the script [install.sh](https://github.com/RomainMaure/PixelBot/blob/main/src/install.sh).
+To do so, open a terminal in the PixelBot/src/ folder and run:

 ```
 chmod +x install.sh
 ./install.sh
 ```

-Note: The robot has been tested under Raspbian Bullseye.

 ### Additional steps